Cycling: Physical trauma

 Acute physical trauma includes injuries to the head and extremities resulting from falls and collisions.
 Most cycle deaths result from a collision with a car or heavy goods vehicle.
 Drivers are at fault in the majority of these crashes.
 Segregated cycling infrastructure reduces the rate of crashes between bicycles and motor vehicles.

 Although a majority of bicycle collisions occur during the day, bicycle lighting is recommended for safety when bicycling at night to increase visibility.

+When falling off a bike, a cyclist that instinctively tries to break their fall with an outstretched hand, can sustain a Fall Onto Out-Stretched Hand (FOOSH) injury, commonly resulting in wrist sprains and fractures.

 Overuse injuries

 Of a study of 518 cyclists, a large majority reported at least one overuse injury, with over one third requiring medical treatment.
 The most common injury sites were the neck (48.8%) and the knees (41.7%), as well as the groin/buttocks (36.1%), hands (31.1%), and back (30.3%).
 Women were more likely to suffer from neck and shoulder pain than men.

 Many cyclists suffer from overuse injuries to the knees, affecting cyclists at all levels.
 These are caused by many factors: